 Modern Hindi is one of the most widely used means of communication in South Asia, an area that is home to one quarter of the world's population.
 Hindi is spoken or understood by 383 million of the nearly one billion inhabitants of India and serves as one of the two official link languages of the Republic of India.
 It has a rich tradition in literature as well.
 Find out about doing a minor in Hindi and visit the Hindi Program website for more information.
 Our online course for advanced Hindi was recently featured in LAS news!
+Also, get the latest information about the Hindi/Urdu/Bangla proficiency exam.
 For more information contact Dr. Mithilesh Mishra.

 Greek forms an independent branch of the Indo-European languages.
 Given its long history, Greek has provided a large part of the vocabulary in the sciences as well as the medical and legal fields.
 Today, Standard Modern Greek is spoken as an official language in Greece and Cyprus.
 Because of the membership of Greece and Cyprus in the European Union, Greek is one of the 23 official languages of the European Union.
 Modern Greek is spoken natively by about 14-17 million people in Greece and Cyprus as well as in Albania, Bulgaria, Turkey, Ukraine, Russia, Georgia, Armenia, Southern Italy, Israel, and Egypt.
 It is also spoken by large diasporic communities in North and South America and Australia, while its popularity as a foreign language is rising especially in Europe and the Balkans.
 For more information, email email@example.com or see the Modern Greek Program web site.